-☐ The computed fingerprint of the session, or any of its components, at the time of the results' calculation does not match the current fingerprint of that session and its current components.
+- □ The result was obtained while in "Developer Mode". - □ The computed fingerprint of the simulation, or any of its components, at calculation's time does not match the current fingerprint of that simulation and its current components.

-4.16.
+4.14.
 Parameter Perturbations

 In this section the openSF perturbation system is detailed.
-This functionality is intended for adding new capabilities to session iteration (section 4.11.2.10).
+This functionality is intended for adding new capabilities to simulation iteration (section 4.9.2.10).

-The session perturbation system brings users with the following functionalities:
+The simulation perturbation system brings users with the following functionalities:

-- ☐ Independently define a perturbation function for each module involved in a session. - ☐ Combine different functions for perturbing parameter values (Ex: sinusoidal with amplitude values varying as a normal random distribution) - ☐ Two different execution schemes, Statistical and Combined modes (section 4.16.3)
+- □ Independently define a perturbation function for each module involved in a simulation. - □ Combine different functions for perturbing parameter values (Ex: sinusoidal with amplitude values varying as a normal random distribution) - □ Two different execution schemes, Statistical and Combined modes (section 4.14.3)

-4.16.1.
+4.14.1.
 Parameter Perturbation interface